Graduate Studies Faculty

 Neuroscience Graduate Program

 Research Interests:Neuroscience.
 Genetic predisposition to alcohol and drug self-administration, learning and reward, dependence and withdrawal.
-State-of-the-art genetic animal models (e.g., transgenic and RNAi) and molecular approaches to elucidate genetic determinants of these behaviors and therapeutic targets.
-These include genetic determinants of mitochondrial function and oxidative stress, G-protein receptor activated potassium (GIRK) channel function in response to G-protein receptor activation, and the multiple PDZ domain protein (MPDZ/MUPP1) and its regulation of GABA-B, NMDA-AMPA and serotonin receptor mediated signal transduction. » PubMed Listing
+State-of-the-art genetic animal models (e.g., transgenic, RNAi, CRISPR), molecular and functional approaches to elucidate genetic determinants of these behaviors and therapeutic targets.
+These include genetic determinants of mitochondrial function and oxidative stressand the multiple PDZ domain protein (MPDZ/MUPP1) and its regulation of G-protein linked receptor mediated signal transduction. » PubMed Listing

 - The identification of translational genes involved in drug and alcohol reward and the negative consequence of their abuse.

 - The identification of the brain neural pathways by which these genes affect drug and alcohol reward, dependence, and withdrawal.

 - Rigorous testing of all of the above using novel genetic methods (e.g., RNA interference, knockout and transgenic animal models).

 - The application of these approaches to current and future translational genes/proteins (e.g., Mpdz/MUPP1, Kcnj9/GIRK3).

 - A new direction of the role mitochondrial function and oxidative stress in alcohol reward (CPP), dependence, and withdrawal.